FredTheDino/NoRainbow/TDDD89/outline.md

 ```

 No Rainbow is a variant of constraint the more general constraint satisfaction problem.
-The No Rainbow problem consists of finding a surjective coloring of a r-regular multigraph.
+The No Rainbow problem consists of finding a surjective coloring of a r-regular hypergraph.
 Using on "Exact Algorithms for No-Raindow Coloring and Phylogenetic Decisiveness"
 by Ghazaleh Parvini and David Ferna´ndez-Baca as a starting point -- a faster algorithm is suggested.
 The algorithm is complete with proofs for correctness and speed show it is faster the previously proposed